 Avocado oil is rich in vitamins and good for the skin, but it is so heavy that it takes a long time to penetrate the skin.
 You might consider it for an after-bath massage oil that you can take some time to really rub in.

 Sesame oil is prized in Ayurvedic treatments but has a distinct odor that might be off-putting to some.
 Banyan Botanicals is a good source for organic sesame oil, as well as herbal oils that are meant to treat specific constitutions.

 Unrefined Coconut oil comes in a solid form that some massage therapists swear by as the ultimate skin softener.
 It will have a coconut smell.

 Above all, avoid using petroleum-based oils as massage oils, such as baby oil.
 Mineral oil has a long shelf life, but many people in the massage profession attest that it just sits on the surface of the skin instead of being absorbed, and is not as healthy as plant-based massage oils.

 Plant-based massage oils can go rancid more quickly, so buy relatively small quantities and keep them in the refrigerator.

-You don't need to use that much -- just a half-teaspoon into the palm of your hand -- before applying it.
-Don't squirt massage oils directly from the bottle onto the person you're massaging.
+You can transfer massage oils to plastic bottles for easier use during the massage.
+There is no need to use a lot of oil for a massage—just a half-teaspoon into the palm of your hand will do the trick.
+Finally, never squirt massage oils directly from the bottle onto the person you're massaging.